mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 # Setting Up Webpack in a Repository

 When using AWS, it is useful to write functions and designate resources in a local repository, then to use a command line script to deploy functions and set up the resources with the relevant AWS services all at once.
 This can be done with AWS's CloudFormation service via the AWS command line interface (CLI).
-However, before you can use CloudFormation in this way, it is important to have the repository set up to use Babel and Webpack.
-This tutorial will cover just the steps to set up Webpack.
+However, before you can use CloudFormation in this way, it is important to have the repository set up to use Webpack with a Babel loader.
+This tutorial will cover the steps to do that.
 Setting up CloudFormation to actually deploy to Lambda will be the subject of a future guide.

 ## Babel

+Node.js has had improvements, features, and flavors added over the years, such as with ES6, the version of JavaScript released in 2015.

+Furthermore, JavaScript can be further customized to have additional features via the addition of libraries.
+For instance, this guide will be making use of TypeScript.

-JavaScript has had improvements and new features added over the years, such as with ES6, the version of JavaScript released in 2015.
-However, depending on where the code is run (such as in a browser), its environment may not understand these newer features, and the code will not run properly.
+Depending on where code is run (such as in a browser), its environment may not understand the newer features provided by ES6 or libraries such as TypeScript.
+This will cause the code to fail to execute properly.

 This problem can be solved via the use of transpilers, such as Babel.js.
-This allows the newer code to be translated into language that its environment can handle.
+This allows code using newer features and/or external libraries to be translated into language that its environment can handle.
 Let's look at an example, using Babel's [web console](https://babeljs.io/repl/):

 We will write a very simple function, but use ES6 syntax: